Dangerous South American Destinations To Skip On Your Next Trip

 The Amazon Rainforest

 The Amazon Rainforest is truly the greatest of the final wild places left on Earth.
-It's vast, covering a large portion of Brazil and other South American countries.
+It's vast (an understatement), covering a large portion of Brazil and other South American countries.
 That said, the dangerous animals of the Amazon Rainforest, poisonous plants, and rare (and odd) insects can haunt your worst nightmares.
 It's the jungle of jungles, just begging tourists to test their mettle within its humid flora, and many do, but there are less-publicized hazards in the rainforest that might keep even brave visitors away.

 If there's one dangerous animal you don't want to run into in the Amazon, it's humans.
 Not the Indigenous people living in jungle villages, either.
 It's the drug smugglers, arms dealers, illegal logging operations, and other criminal activity hiding beneath the trees.
 One thing criminals don't like is to be caught, and stumbling on an unlawful operation could be disastrous.

 The second and more common danger in the Amazon is a little bug we all know and hate: the mosquito.
 The outbreaks of yellow fever in Brazil over the past few years are believed to come from mosquitos living in the Amazon, according to Away Clinic, and the disease has already claimed hundreds of lives.
 Furthermore, the closely related dengue fever has been observed in the same area.
 And where you're less likely to run into criminals in the Amazon, you'll surely meet a mosquito or two.
+And don't think you're safe in the water or on the beaches, either.

 Georgetown, Guyana